Nuclear matter effects on jet production at electron-ion colliders: Introduction

 \section{Introduction}

 The future high-luminosity and high-energy Electron-Ion collider (EIC) will help answer questions central to nuclear science.
 These include the 3D structure of the nucleon, the origin of mass, the properties of the high density gluon saturation regime, and the physics of hadronization in strongly-interacting matter~\cite{AbdulKhalek:2021gbh}.
 Among these topics the physics of light and heavy hadron and jet production in deep inelastic scattering (DIS) on nuclei is, perhaps, the least developed.
 In these proceedings we report the first calculations of inclusive hadron and jet production and the jet charge in electron-nucleus collisions at the EIC and investigate the impact of initial-state and final-state cold nuclear matter effects.
 To develop the electron-nucleus (e+A) jet physics program at the EIC, we find it useful to place emphasis on observables that have been the most illuminating in the case of heavy-ion collisions.
 At the same time, the kinematics in DIS is very different relative when compared to heavy-ion collisions (A+A).
 In the latter case the hard parton and the associated shower propagate in a quark-gluon plasma that is, to first approximation, static in the frame where the jet momentum is transverse to the collision axis.
 On the other hand, at the EIC even at forward rapidity in the proton / nucleus going direction the energy of the jet is dominated by the longitudinal momentum component in the rest frame of the nucleus.
 It is important to establish a theoretical approach for calculating jet and hadron production and to be able to predict the magnitude of nuclear modification relative to the electron-proton (e+p) case.
 Furthermore, to address the physics of parton and particle transport in matter and the physics of gluon saturation, it is essential to be able to separate initial-state and final-state effects.
 We have developed strategies to accomplish this task and discuss them here.
-Last but not least, quenching of jet cross sections in cold nuclear matter is complemented by a modification of the jet substructure.
+Quenching of jet cross sections in cold nuclear matter is complemented by a modification of the jet substructure.
 We illustrate this using the jet charge observable.
+Finally, inclusive jet measurements at the EIC will go in parallel with studies of heavy flavor-tagged jets.
+The theory developments that we report here can be generalized to charm quark jets and bottom quark jets to shed light on heavy quark mass effects on parton shower formation.